Information for Potential BACH Members

 · How much does BACH cost?

-o A: Membership is $50 per year.
+Membership is $50 per year.
 This includes access to email loop, full website, field trips, and other outings.
 Should a member's circumstances suddenly change, membership fees are refundable for 14 days past the date of payment.
 After 14 days, no refunds will be available.

 · If my child is in BACH will he/she be exposed to Christian ideas and information.